 In May 2012, the NHS reviewed Tim’s needs using a Decision Support Tool (“DST”) and concluded that Tim no longer had a primary healthcare need and therefore didn’t meet the eligibility criteria for NHS continuing healthcare funding.
 As a result, his care needs would have to be met by his local authority and Tim would be charged for the care he received.

-Polly Sweeney, Associate Solicitor in our public law team was instructed on Tim’s behalf to appeal the decision.
+Polly Sweeney, Associate Solicitor in our Public Law & Human Rights team was instructed on Tim’s behalf to appeal the decision.

 Polly undertook an extensive review of Tim’s medical and care records, and various professionals prepared reports.
 Polly and her team then carefully considered each part of Tim’s DST and identified areas where assessors had recorded Tim’s needs incorrectly.